saintnever/academic-kickstart/content/home/projects.md

 2. __Finger Wearables__.
 I develop multi-purpose, power-efficient, and privacy-protective *finger wearables*, which can provide a rich, spontaneous, and consistent interaction experience.
 3. __Interconnection Techniques__.
 I establish both *power and information links* among devices to redistribute the power, computational, and interactive resources, especially between today's powerful on-body devices and resource-limited off-body devices.

-The three parts need to be jointly designed for a seamless integration.
-Together, they can enable a natural and efficient interaction experience.
 Please click the corresponding card for more details of my previous work.
 My research statement including future research plans can be found [here](files/research_statement_new.pdf).